SageCreations/GAME1303FinalProject/README.md

 <br>

 ## Elevator Pitch
 - Players will need to adapt to different gameplay styles on the fly throughout their progress in the game.
-For example, the player will traverse a dungeon in a rougue hackNslash style of gameplay and then when they reach the final boss of the dungeon the fight become a turnbased rpg style.
+For example, the player will traverse a dungeon in a rougue hack n slash style of gameplay and then when they reach the final boss of the dungeon the fight become a turnbased rpg style.
 Another example would be the player travels through a gauntlet of enemies in a galaga style of gameplay and then the final boss would be similar to a mega man boss.
 Truly a game with multiple callbacks to various retro gameplay styles

 <br>
 <br>